Rubella is usually a mild viral illness.

-Rubella is usually a mild viral illness.
-However, if a pregnant woman catches it – particularly in the first three months of her pregnancy – it can lead to birth defects in her unborn baby.
+If a pregnant woman catches rubella – especially in the first three months of her pregnancy – it can lead to birth defects in her unborn baby.
 This may include deafness, cataracts, heart problems, intellectual disability, behavioural problems, and in some cases, miscarriage can occur.

 Rubella is spread through the air by swallowing or breathing in the cough or sneeze droplets from someone who has the disease.
 People with rubella are infectious from a week before the rash appears until a week after.

-In teenagers and adults, the symptoms are:
+In children the symptoms are:

 There are no specific treatments for rubella and symptoms usually go away after a few days.
 There are things you can do to help you feel better, such as:

 Let people you have been with know that you or your child has rubella so they can check their own immunity.
 Auckland Regional Public Health Service will also provide advice to people who may be at risk of catching rubella from you.

-Last updated 12.43.2019
+Last updated 13.12.2022